shafeeshafee/microblog_VPC_deployment/README.md

 - **Network Stability**:

-  - Make sure of Elastic IPs for critical instances
+  - Make use of Elastic IPs for critical instances
   - Leverage AWS Route 53 for DNS management

 ## Conclusion